-NORTH DAKOTA OUTDOORS AND BEYOND 2014 youth pheasant hunt
+NORTH DAKOTA OUTDOORS AND BEYOND It's FREE fishing weekend!

 In terms of sheer hunter interest and popularity, the question “How did the deer and pheasants make it through the winter?” is asked more often than “What’s the latest on the bighorn sheep population?”

 My short-term memory is sharp enough to recall that the 2013 winter lasted a little too long for my liking, and unless April cross-country skiing or snowmobiling are a draw, I’d suggest ice anglers had plenty of time from last December through March to give way to spring.

 Wildlife management has changed over time.
 One prime example is the historical practice of feeding wildlife — deer, birds and just about everything in between — especially during winter when people perceive a shortage of food.

 At the same time that N.D. deer license numbers first inched higher than 140,000, a new program called Sportsmen Against Hunger came on the scene, working with local wildlife clubs and deer processors to develop a way for hunters to donate venison to community food pantries.

 It’s a safe assumption that few hunters ever leave home thinking, “I just might end up in a hunting accident today.”
 That’s how it should be with hunting, as well.
 “It can’t happen to me,” is not the best attitude to bring to the field.

 Hunters aren’t much different than sports fans when looking forward to upcoming seasons and learning about expert analysis and predictions.
 Fall flight forecasts for waterfowl and results from upland game brood surveys will pique the interest of hunters and wildlife managers alike.